-- (a) Ventricular Heart Rates in excess of: Infant 220 bpm or Children 180 bpm - (b) Hemodynamically unstable is defined as a systolic blood pressure less than 60 in neonates, less than 70 in infants, less than [70 + (2 x years) = systolic BP]; altered mental status with hypoperfusion evidenced by delayed capillary refill; pallor; or peripheral cyanosis. - (c) If calculated joules setting is lower than cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (d) Consider sedation (diazepam with medical consultation).
+- (a) Ventricular Heart Rates in excess of: Infant 220 bpm or Children 180 bpm - (b) Hemodynamically unstable is defined as a systolic blood pressure less than 60 in neonates (patients less than 28 days old), less than 70 in infants (patients less than 1 year of age), less than [70 + (2 x years) = systolic BP] for patients greater than 1 year of age; altered mental status with hypoperfusion evidenced by delayed capillary refill; pallor; or peripheral cyanosis. - (c) If calculated joules setting is lower than cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (d) Consider sedation (diazepam with medical consultation).
 However, overall patient status including BP, may affect ability to administer sedative. - (e) Be prepared for up to 40 seconds of asystole.
 Adenosine available for CRT-(I) & EMT-P only.
 (Paramedic may administer without consult.)